NREL/developer.nrel.gov/content/docs/electricity/utility-rates-v3.md

 # {{title}} <span class="url">({{url}})</span>
 {{summary}}

+The data source is Ventyx Research Inc. and the Energy Information Agency (EIA), and was updated with 2011 numbers.

 Version 3 is the current version of the utility rates API.
 Previous versions have been deprecated and its users are encouraged to migrate to this newly enhanced version.

 <ul id="toc"></ul>